marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

         '''
 ```

-- The shell block has a similar structure to that of `merge_basic_stats`; the only additional trick I'll note here is `echo "$meta\t$jsd" | tr "|" "\t"` constructs each record from the file names themselves, replacing the field separators with tabs
-  - (Incidentally, this also introduces coupling between this rule and `merge_jsd_divergence`, though in principle we could replace the literal instances with a workflow constant)
+The shell block has a similar structure to that of `merge_basic_stats`; the only additional trick I'll note here is `echo "$meta\t$jsd" | tr "|" "\t"` constructs each record from the file names themselves, replacing the field separators with tabs.
+Incidentally, this also introduces coupling between this rule and `merge_jsd_divergence`, though in principle we could replace the literal instances with a workflow constant.

-- As a final note in this section, I should mention `expand` doesn't create any special links between rules; it's only a convenience function that generates 91 different file paths as a one-liner
-  - The computational graph is instead inferred via Snakemake's pattern matching rules after all f-strings and other function calls in the input and output blocks are resolved
-  - Snakemake doesn't even require consistent names for the wildcards between rules, as this example illustrates, though it does recommend that each rule saves its output files into a unique directory to accelerate the resolution of rule dependencies
+As a final note in this section, I should mention `expand` doesn't create any special links between rules; it's only a convenience function that generates 91 different file paths as a one-liner.
+The computational graph is instead inferred via Snakemake's pattern matching rules after all f-strings and other function calls in the input and output blocks are resolved.
+Snakemake doesn't even require consistent names for the wildcards between rules, as this example illustrates, though it does recommend that each rule saves its output files into a unique directory to accelerate the resolution of rule dependencies.

 ### Targets and default rules
-- One of the strengths of Snakemake over Nextflow is that its invocation on the command line can accept a specific rule as an argument to only generate the outputs needed by or created by that rule
-- In the absence of an input rule, Snakemake will use the first rule in the workflow file as its default
-- As a result, it's common to define a "run everything" rule conventionally called `all` as the first rule
-- However, if we want to access the outputs of previous rules to avoid duplicating file names, our `all` rule will need to appear after its dependencies
-- Fortunately, we can manually designate it as the default with the `default_target` directive as shown below
+A strength of Snakemake over Nextflow is that its invocation on the command line can accept a specific rule as an argument to only generate the outputs needed by or created by that rule.
+In the absence of an input rule, Snakemake will use the first rule in the workflow file as its default.
+As a result, it's common to define a "run everything" rule conventionally called `all` as the first rule.
+However, if we want to access the outputs of previous rules to avoid duplicating file names, our `all` rule will need to appear after its dependencies.
+Fortunately, we can manually designate it as the default with the `default_target` directive as shown below:

 ```python
 rule group_jsd_stats: